flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 //Self Detection should be considered for addition Following failures will lead to the activation of [Alternate Law with reduced protection](#Alternate-Law-with-Reduced-Protection)
 //link
--Failure of 2 ADRs
+- Failure of 2 ADRs
--Failure of both ELACs
+- Failure of both ELACs
--Failure of one elevator
+- Failure of one elevator
--Failure of one sidestick
+- Failure of one sidestick
--Failure of 2 IRs
+- Failure of 2 IRs
--Loss of ELAC 1 and either green or yellow hydraulic system -Loss of ELAC 2 and the blue hydraulic system
+- Loss of ELAC 1 and either green or yellow hydraulic system
+- Loss of ELAC 2 and the blue hydraulic system
 //„and“ bold
--Loss of all Spoilers
+- Loss of all Spoilers
--Loss of all three SECs
+- Loss of all three SECs
 Following failures will lead to the activation of [Alternate Law with reduced protection and mechanical yaw control](#Alternate-Law-with-Reduced-Protection)
 //link
--Failure of both FACs
+- Failure of both FACs
--Failure of the green and yellow hydraulic system -Failure of the yaw damper
+- Failure of the green and yellow hydraulic system
+- Failure of the yaw damper
--Emergency Electrical Configuration (On Batteries) When EMER ELEC form RAT comes AVAIL and FAC 1 is reset, recovery to Alt Yaw is possible
+- Emergency Electrical Configuration (On Batteries) When EMER ELEC form RAT comes AVAIL and FAC 1 is reset, recovery to Alt Yaw is possible

 Following failures will lead to the activation of [Alternate Law without Protection](#Alternate-Law-without-Protection)
 //link
--Failure of all three ADRs
+- Failure of all three ADRs
--Failure of both SFCC Slat Channels
+- Failure of both SFCC Slat Channels
--Failure of the green and blue hydraulic system
+- Failure of the green and blue hydraulic system
 //Warn Gear down in alt always goes to Direct
 Loss of all three IRs makes the plane fall back to [Direct](#Direct-Law) immediately
 //Add Landing Dir stuff with Alt for Yaw instead of Mech
 //Three following points still WIP
 ##Alternate Law with Reduced Protection
--Pitch is Alt
+- Pitch is Alt
--Roll is Direct
+- Roll is Direct
--Yaw is Alternate, may be mechanical if conditions met
+- Yaw is Alternate, may be mechanical if conditions met

 ##Alternate Law without Protection
--Pitch is Alt (No Prot)
+- Pitch is Alt (No Prot)
--Roll is Direct
+- Roll is Direct
--Yaw is Alternate
+- Yaw is Alternate

 ##Direct Law
--Pitch is Direct
+- Pitch is Direct
--Roll is Direct
+- Roll is Direct
--Yaw is mechanical, may be alternate if conditions met
+- Yaw is mechanical, may be alternate if conditions met

 ## System status under Alternate Law